 Lifestyle Pension Fund Profiling.

-What does a lifestyle fund do; does it automatically takes away the requirement for you to think about investment risk when planning your pension.
+What does a lifestyle fund do; does it automatically take away the requirement for you to think about investment risk when planning your pension.

 In very simplistic terms, if we look at the risks of different funds:

 Looking at retirement planning in general, when you're young you might consider higher risk funds.

-Once you into your 50s you may be wanting to ‘crank down’ that risk and look at medium and low risk funds such as like as a fixed interest in bond funds.
+Once you are into your 50s you may be wanting to ‘crank down’ that risk and look at medium and low risk funds such as like as a fixed interest in bond funds.

 As you are shortly getting closer to retirement you may not want be exposed at all to any stock or bond markets and move your pension to a cash fund just in case the stock-market crashes.